peppozx/document_delivery_system/backend/README.md

 - Rate limiting is applied to prevent brute force attacks
 - CORS is configured for specific origins
 - Helmet is used for basic security headers
-- File upload validation will be implemented in Phase 2

 ## License